top of page

 DSCN0645.JPG

 My stepdad was a physically and mentally abusive alcoholic.
 I often hid behind the door of my upstairs bedroom.
 Its shadow gave me comfort.
 A creek nearby also helped me escape his attention.
-My best friend Ricky Kuehn often stayed over and we camped out together on the creek.
+My best friend Ricky Kuehn stayed over many times and we camped out together on the creek.

 In 2003, I visited the old farm for the first time in 20 years.
 The house and its cedar trees along the walkway had been torn down.
-The giant elm in the picture was next to the house.
+The giant elm in the picture was next to the house when I lived there.

 bottom of page